Pincer-org/Pincer/docs/interactions.rst

     @command
     async def some_command(self, ctx: MessageContext):
-        ctx.send("Hello word!") # Sends hello world as the response to the interaction return # No response will be sent now that the interaction has been completed
+        ctx.send("Hello world!") # Sends hello world as the response to the interaction return # No response will be sent now that the interaction has been completed

     @command
     async def some_other_command(self, ctx: MessageContext):
         channel = await self.get_channel(ctx.channel_id)
-        channel.send("Hello word!") # Sends a message in the channel return "Hello world 2" # This is sent because the interaction was not "used up"
+        channel.send("Hello world!") # Sends a message in the channel return "Hello world 2" # This is sent because the interaction was not "used up"